 Depending on where you’d like to take your career and skills, there are several degree programs and concentrations you could explore at Southern New Hampshire University, at the bachelor’s and master’s level.

-If you're looking for an undergraduate degree, you can earn a BA in Psychology with a choice of several focuses: Addictions, Applied Psychology, Child & Adolescent Development, Forensic Psychology, Mental Health, or Social Psychology.
+If you're looking for an undergraduate degree, you can earn a BA in Psychology with a choice of several focuses: Addictions, Industrial Organizational Psychology, Child and Adolescent Psychology and Forensic psychology.

-If you're interested in one of our many business degrees, you definitely want to check out the online business psychology degree concentration, which teaches you to apply psychology to an Industrial-Organizational setting.
+If you're also interested in business, you'll want to explore the online business psychology degree concentration.
+It teaches you to apply psychology to an industrial-organizational setting, and is an option for both psychology and business majors.

-And if you're seeking an advanced degree, SNHU offers both an MA in Clinical Mental Health Counseling and an MS in Psychology (concentrations in Child & Developmental Psychology, Forensic Psychology and Industrial- Organizational Psychology).
+And if you're seeking an advanced degree, SNHU offers an MS in Psychology (concentrations in Child & Developmental Psychology, Forensic Psychology and Industrial Organizational Psychology).

-Although students aren't required to have a psychology or sociology degree to obtain a graduate degree in counseling, many instructors agree that it's beneficial to get a good foundation in these subjects if you plan to become a licensed mental health counselor.
+Although students aren't required to have an undergraduate psychology or sociology degree to obtain a graduate degree in counseling, many instructors agree that it's beneficial to get a good foundation in these subjects if you plan to pursue a master’s in counseling and become a licensed mental health counselor.

 What qualifications do you need to be a counselor?

 After obtaining your bachelor’s degree, there are state licensure requirements to consider.
-Pursuing a master’s degree program can assist you.
+Earning a master’s degree in counseling is usually required.
 To become licensed in most states, prospective mental health counselors must complete 60 credit hours of graduate-level coursework in counseling, in addition to significant amounts of supervised fieldwork.
-National accreditation bodies determine the core content that students must master.
-SNHU’s curriculum was built with national accreditation and state statutes in mind, with 18 courses that meet national and state criteria, plus two courses that could be electives, depending on where you live.
+National accreditation bodies determine the core content that students must master, while state licensure boards determine the exact curriculum and fieldwork requirements to be licensed in a particular state.

 How long does it take to get a counseling degree?

 The amount of time it takes to earn your online degree in psychology and counseling depends on a few things, including your educational background and your goals.
-SNHU's Master's in Counseling program is 60 credits and typically takes 3-4 years to earn, and our 36-credit (12 courses, 3 credits each) Master of Science (MS) in Psychology can generally be completed in 2 years or less thanks to our 5 graduate terms per year.
+Most master’s in counseling programs are 60 credits and typically takes 3-4 years to earn, while SNHU's 36-credit (12 courses, 3 credits each) Master of Science (MS) in Psychology can generally be completed in 2 years or less thanks to our 5 graduate terms per year (note: the MS in Psychology program does not lead to licensure).

 For those looking to build a foundation with an undergraduate degree, our online Bachelor of Arts (BA) in Psychology is comprised of 6 (8-week) terms annually.
 Most students complete their coursework in about 4 years, but you have the flexibility to get a degree at your own pace.